-The best way to grow aloe vera is from an offshoot.
-All you do is you gently separate the offshoot from the main plant and pot it up.
+The best way to propagate succulents like aloe vera is from an offshoot.
+All you do is gently separate the offshoot from the main plant and pot it up.
 If you don't know anyone with a mature aloe vera plant, you can buy aloe vera plants online.

-1. Prepare the soil.
-Aloes are succulents and will thrive in a succulent or cacti soil mix, but you can also make your own by mixing equal parts all-purpose compose, vermiculite, and sand.
+You can also make your own by mixing equal parts all-purpose compost, vermiculite, and sand.
 The point is to have open, well-draining soil.

 How to harvest aloe vera gel